Prashanth-Nandamuri/Angularjs-Template/README.md

 Requirements:
 1. Need to host the project on a server to see how routes work.
 2. If you have node.js installed, then you can install a local server using "npm install -g httpserver" and then host by "http-server -o"
-3. Load unsafe scripts while launching the website.
-(In chrome click the shield to the right in the URL)
+3. Load unsafe scripts while launching the website. (https://prashanthnandamuri.wordpress.com/2016/07/31/loading-unsafe-scripts-in-browsers/)